darkestb4light/spoof/README.md

 fail with: "Can't assign requested address".
 Use "localhost" or another IPv4 address or hostname.

+If compiled via Cygwin on Windows:
+		- Ensure you launch your terminal as "Administrator"
+		- Header tcp.h (v8.1) does not support CWR or ECE :(

 ## Compile:

 gcc -D \<TARGET-OS\> -o spoof spoof.c

-Where \<TARGET-OS\> is one of: LINUX, FREEBSD, or OSX (depending on the platform you are compiling on).
+Where \<TARGET-OS\> is one of: LINUX, FREEBSD, OSX, or CYGWIN (depending on the platform you are compiling on).

 ## Usage: